MangoFizz/balltze/README.md

 This mod currently has two main goals:
 1. Restore most of the functionality from the original Xbox version that is missing on the PC versions.
 2. Create an API that allows you to manipulate every aspect of the game from your DLL or Lua script.
-This could (eventually) help in the process of creating a reimplementation of the game's netcode.

 ## Installation
 ### Manual